gpcortezz/SFTP-files/README.md

 # SFTP File Download Service

-This Flask application allows you to download files from an SFTP server.
+This Flask application allows you to download mp3 files from a `.tar.gz` compressed file stored in an SFTP server.
 It provides an endpoint that accepts two parameters: `compressed_file` (the name of the compressed file) and `filename` (the name of the file you want to extract from the compressed file).

 `Flask` and `Paramiko` have to be installed to work propertly